AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 	- Added Region criteria and amended Country criteria to allow selection of countries via drop-down list rather than entering of ISO codes
 - 0.2.6
 	- Handled introduction of core property value converters in core and change of stored ID format with Umbraco 7.6
+- 0.3.0
+	- Added extension methods on `UmbracoHelper` for checks on whether current visitor matches groups by name